-this area by tracking EBT card (food stamp card) sales at local farmers' markets.
+this area by tracking Electronic Balance Transfer (EBT) card (or food stamp card) sales at local farmers' markets.
 The majority of Chico's farmers' markets allow food vendors to sell eligible food products to individuals with EBT cards by setting up a central point of sale terminal that debits the amount requested by the customer in exchange for tokens that can be used to shop at the market.
 EBT sales at Chico's farmers' markets serves as an indicator of the community's growing understanding of the benefits of buying fresh, nutritious, local products.

-Trend: The increase in use of EBT cards at farmers' markets is promising.
+Trend: The increase in use of EBT cards at farmers' markets is promising with much of the upswing due to the Chico Certified Farmers Market accepting EBT starting in late 2010.
 The Thursday Night Market recently added EBT technology, and an incentive program for using EBT at markets is underway.
-Building on early momentum will be critical to a continuation of this trend.

 - With adoption of the Chico 2030 General Plan, the City reconfirmed its commitment to the Greenline, which provides a firm boundary between urban uses and prime agricultural lands on the community's western edge. - The DCBA-run Thursday Night Market has taken the steps necessary to become an EBTenabled market and will be accepting EBT cards in 2012 and beyond. - Development standards in the City's Zoning Code were amended to promote and allow more agricultural uses by right, including small animal keeping and community gardens. - The Northern California Regional Land Trust received a grant to expand its Buy Fresh Buy Local program.
-The purpose of the grant is to expand marketing opportunities, and provide assistance and training to area specialty crop producers to increase profitability and build more secure and sustainable local economies. - At the request of GRUB and residents at Murphy Commons, the City approved a grant of license for a community garden at this affordable housing project. - GRUB received a \$500,000 grant to form a coalition that will focus on the community's nutritional needs, create incentives for EBT recipients at farmers' markets, provide technical assistance to markets, help cover up-front costs for markets serving low-income growers, expand the number of community gardens, and develop culinary exhibitions. - At the request of BEC, the City approved a grant of license for a 1-acre garden on Cityowned land at Humboldt/Notre Dame Avenue.
+The purpose of the grant is to expand marketing opportunities, and provide assistance and training to area specialty crop producers to increase profitability and build more secure and sustainable local economies. - At the request of GRUB and residents at Murphy Commons, the City approved a grant of license for a community garden at this affordable housing project. - GRUB received a \$500,000 grant to form a coalition that will focus on the community's nutritional needs, create incentives for EBT recipients at farmers' markets, provide technical assistance to markets, help cover up-front costs for markets serving low-income growers, expand the number of community gardens, and develop culinary exhibitions. - At the request of BEC, the City approved a grant of license for a 1-acre community garden on City-owned land at Humboldt/Notre Dame Avenue.